 Suppose you are Bruce Levin.
-You have just confirmed that, for all practical purposes, Mrs. Kim will be unable to work at all during the next ten years, including all of 2006.
+You have just confirmed that, for all practical purposes, Mrs. Kim will be unable to work at all during the next twelve years, including all of 2006.
 Write a report, addressed to Donald West, Chief Administrator of Baron.
-Be sure to follow the guidelines for writing a report found in the Gateway Web Site.
+Be sure to follow the guidelines for writing a report found on the instructor's web site.